Raxa/Raxa-JSS/src/lib/README.md

 Installing Sencha Touch
 -----------------------

-*Using Sencha Touch 2 beta 2.
+*Using Sencha Touch 2.0.1.
 Docs and examples are ignored from commit to reduce codebase size.
 These can be viewed online.*
+*Using ExtJS 4.1.
+Docs and examples are ignored from commit to reduce codebase size.
+These can be viewed online.*

+*All different builds of Sencha Touch 2 and ExtJS 4, so that developers are able to choose  based on the action that they are doing.
+More documentation regarding these can be found [here](http://docs.sencha.com/touch/2-0/#!/guide/building)*

+In production we are going to minify and obfuscate the files, so please do not deal with them now when committing.

 Download the Sencha Touch SDK from [here](http://www.sencha.com/products/touch/download/) and place (or symlink) the unzipped directory, renamed to <code>touch</code>, into the <code>lib</code> folder.